ericmitt/IotPnp/SenseHat/SenseHat_Tuto.md

-# End to end experience with .NET, Azure IoT and Raspberry PI + SenseHat
+# Plug and Play with .NET core, Azure IoT and Raspberry PI SenseHat

-In this experience, we are going to:
+Create a Plug and Play devices with .NET core 3.1 running on Raspberry PI and manipulating real sensors data.

-Implement in .net core 3.1, a PnP device who publish temperature to Azure IoT Hub from temperature sensor (SenseHat on RAspberry Pi 3)
+Publish temperature to Azure IoT Hub from temperature sensor (SenseThermostat using Thermostat DTDL model) Publish 7 sensor data as PnP components (Custom DTDL models)

 ## Setup and pre requisite